Lachie-Perris/RADWAVE_OTI/README.md

 Here we use RADwave (Smith et al., 2022) to analyse the ocean surface offshore of One Tree Island in the southern Great Barrier Reef.

-For more details see: https://radwave.readthedocs.io/en/latest/
+For more details see: https://radwave.readthedocs.io/en/latest/ and https://github.com/CourtneySmith32/RADWave

 Smith, Courtney, Ana Vila-Concejo, and T. B. Salles.
 2020.
 “RADWave: Python Code for Ocean Surface Wave Analysis by Satellite Radar Altimeter.”
 Journal of Open Source Software 1(5):46. doi: https://doi.org/10.21105/joss.02083.